pgflo/pg_flo/internal/docs/my-thoughts.md

 - no double encoding/decoding
   -is commit lock even working? are we spilling to disk?
 - is consolidation even working?
+- no need for conslidation in copy
+- what about include/exclude column

 Update metadata store schema to match design doc and actual code requirements